Yusuf-Kenan/tic_tac_toe/README.md

 <h2>Screen Emulator</h2>

-For screen emulator Nexus_6P_API was used.
+For screen emulator Nexus_6P API 31 was used.
 On next projects Apple devices will be used as well.

 <h2>Screan Gif</h2>